-GEN229 Life Science 4.5 quarter credit hours
+GEN229 Life Science

 This course prepares the student with a general knowledge of biological science.
 The course emphasizes the interdependence of various organisms with each other and the environment, and relates information to current issues including the impact of humans on the world around us.